-J. Cedric Woods, a citizen of the Lumbee tribe of North Carolina, combines over a decade of tribal government experience with research and currently serves as director for the Institute for New England Native American Studies at the University of Massachusetts Boston.
+Cedric Woods is a citizen of the Lumbee Tribe of North Carolina.
+He combines over a decade of tribal government experience with a research background, and has served as the director of INENAS since 2009.

-He has also served as a consultant for the National Museum of the American Indian, the Haliwa Saponi Indian Tribe of North Carolina, and the Mashantucket Pequot Museum and Research Center.
-At present, he is a member of the Board of Trustees of Plimoth Plantation, a bicultural living history museum in Plymouth, Massachusetts.
+Cedric has served as a consultant for the National Museum of the American Indian, the Haliwa Saponi Indian Tribe of North Carolina, and the Mashantucket Pequot Museum and Research Center.
+He is a member of the Board of Trustees of Plimoth Plantation, a bicultural living history museum in Plymouth, Massachusetts.